matanox/clojure-tutorial/readme.md

    ```
    lein new cljs-kickoff hello
    ```

+   This template actually just instantiated a full-stack project for you.
+The server side is clojure, and the front-end side, is ClojureScript ― clojure code that transpiles to javascript.

 2. You now have a minimal working project.
 See [here](https://github.com/konrad-garus/cljs-kickoff#usage) for running it.

 3. Open the project directory in LightTable to see that syntax highlighting and "jump to definition" (ctrl + ">") works.

 ## Why Clojure